SOC 2 Compliance Audit for Cybersecurity

 In 2017 AICPA has developed a SOC 2 cybersecurity reporting framework that organizations can use to demonstrate to key stakeholders the extent and effectiveness of an entity’s cybersecurity risk management program.
 A critical element of any cybersecurity risk management program is the formulation of objectives by management.
 Management establishes cybersecurity objectives that address cybersecurity risks that could affect the achievement of the entity’s overall business objectives (including compliance, reporting, and operational objectives).
 They may vary depending on the environment in which the entity operates, the entity’s mission and vision, the overall business objectives established by management, risk appetite, and other factors.

-Why SOC 2 for Cyber Risk?
+Why SOC 2 for Cybersecurity?

 Cybersecurity risk has become a front-and-center issue in today’s global economy.
 The media is rife with reports of cyberattacks ranging from major customer records thefts and health care records breaches to political incidents.
 Unfortunately, we are living in a world where the risk of a cyber intrusion is no longer a question of if, but a question of when.
 In fact, according to the World Economic data fraud or theft, and cyberattacks rank as top risks on their list of Top Ten Risks in Terms of Likelihood.